Western Canadian Hockey League Constitution

 These rules are subject to change.
 The WCHL has a procedure in place to solicit feedback from General Manager’s each season regarding league rules and any possible improvements, and in many cases General Manager’s are asked to vote on proposed rule changes.
 Any rule changes that are made will not take effect until all GM’s have been notified and a waiting period will take place so that all GM’s can adjust to the rule, unless the situation requires immediate action or immediate implementation of the rule won’t cause any adverse effects to any General Manager or team.
 Some rule changes will be solely at the discretion of the Commissioner, if deemed warranted.
 Rule changes will be done in the off-season, unless they must be made during the season for some unforeseen circumstances.
 The Commissioner has the right to enact rule changes as he sees fit to ensure the progress and integrity of the league.

-Basic Information- The sim is set for a minimum of 40 players and a maximum of 50 players per team.
+Basic Information- The sim is set for a minimum of 40 players and a maximum of 50 regularly signed players per team.
 That is the pro team and farm team together.
-If a trade, signing, waiver claim, prospect creation or other player acquisition will make you go over 50-player limit, it will be voided, unless you provide an immediate remedy to the situation.
-Teams can also go beyond the above posted limits but up to five players who are signed to a minor league only deal.
+If a trade, signing, waiver claim, prospect creation or other player acquisition will make you go over or under these limits it will be voided, unless you provide an immediate remedy to the situation.
+Teams can also go beyond the 50 player limit by up to five players who are signed to a minor league only deal.
 These players are not under the possession of any team and are strictly used to help teams fulfill roster requirements for their minor league franchise.
 As they do not belong to any team, another team can sign them to a WCHL contract at any time.

 The pro roster is set for a maximum of 25 players.
 That includes dressed players, healthy scratches, unsigned RFA’s and injured players.
-You must have a minimum of three of each forward position, six defensemen and two goalies, and a minimum of 18 healthy skaters and two healthy goaltenders in your dressed line up.
+You must have a minimum of three of each forward position, six defensemen and two goalies, and 18 skaters and two goaltenders in your dressed line up.
 The other players, if you choose to carry them, will be healthy scratches.
 You must also dress a full line up on the farm team.
-If you don’t, the Commissioner will sign random players to your team at league minimums to fill any deficiencies.
+If you don’t, the Commissioner can sign random players to your team at league minimums to fill any deficiencies.

 Point System- The sim awards two points for a win, one for a tie, and zero points for a regulation loss.
 An overtime or shootout loss will result in one point.